MyCollagenGlow

 MyCollagenGlow, the beauty glow that radiates from within.

-MyCollagenGlow is a new generation nutricosmetic that acts from the inside out on the pillars of skin beauty.
+MyCollagenGlow is a new-generation nutricosmetic that works from within on the pillars of skin beauty.

-Its synergistic formula combines prebiotics (GOS), hyaluronic acid, biotin, vitamins and antioxidants to support complexion radiance, hydration, hair and nail vitality, and skin microbiome balance.
+Its synergistic formula combines prebiotics (GOS), hyaluronic acid, biotin, vitamins, and antioxidants to support hydration, radiance, hair and nail strength, and a balanced skin microbiome.

 Our natural expertise